Face of the Screaming Werewolf: Plot

 A psychic woman named Ann Taylor (Rosita Arenas), regressed to a former life via hypnosis, leads archaeologists into an Aztec pyramid where they discover a tomb containing two mummies, one of which turns out to be a mummified Caucasian werewolf (Lon Chaney Jr.), the other a mummified ancient Aztec warrior (Angel di Stefani).
 A mad doctor (Yerye Beirute) kidnaps the werewolf-mummy to his lab and manages to revive him, the unwrapped creature transforming into a snarling werewolf when the full moon rises.

 Meanwhile, the second mummy (the Aztec warrior) escapes from captivity later that night.
 The mummy tries to kidnap Ann Taylor, the psychic, from her apartment.
 They are both anticlimactically hit by a car and killed (off-screen) as he tries to carry her off.
 A hastily inserted newspaper headline alerts the public that the mummy has been killed, bringing that plot to an abrupt end.

 The werewolf kills the mad scientist, escapes from the lab and goes on a killing spree in a nearby city.
-Near the film's finale, the werewolf kidnaps a young woman (Yolanda Varela) from her apartment and Mexican comedian Tin-Tan (German Valdes) battles the monster on a high ledge.
+Near the film's finale, the werewolf kidnaps a young woman (Yolanda Varela) from her apartment and Mexican comedian Tin-Tan (German Valdés) battles the monster on a high ledge.
 However, since almost all of his scenes had been edited out of the original Mexican film by Jerry Warren for this Americanized edition, his appearance at the climax makes no sense.
 The werewolf escapes back to the lab with the woman, but the lab catches on fire and the nameless hero (Tin-Tan) beats him to death with a burning torch.
 As the werewolf reverts to his human form in death, a pair of American actors playing policemen dismiss the idea that there was ever a werewolf at all.